j-oppenhuis/laravel-saml2/README.md

-# Larvael + SAML2 Goodness
+# Laravel + SAML2 Goodness

-This repo was orginaly a fork of kingstarter/laravel-saml.
-It has since grown from that, and is now gives any laravel applcation the following abilites:
+This repo was originally a fork of kingstarter/laravel-saml.
+It has since grown from that, and is now gives any laravel application the following abilities:
 1 - Become a IDP
-2 - Generate certs for signing messages, signing assertions and encryppting attributes.
+2 - Generate certs for signing messages, signing assertions and encrypting attributes.
 These certs use data inputed from the config file
-3 - Configure attributes to be sent (From Config File) 4 - Configure for each SP if the message and/or assertion should be signed 5 - Provides the ability on the logout page to logout of any of the service provides via iframe
+3 - Configure attributes to be sent (From Config File) 4 - Configure for each SP if the message and/or assertion should be signed 5 - Provides the ability on the logout page to logout from any of the service provides via iframe

-This package makes it so easy to matinin and a IDP.
-Docs need a little work, if your willing to help let me know.
+This package makes it so easy to maintain and a IDP.
+Docs need a little work, if you are willing to help let me know.

 ## Installation